1. definition and interpretation

 5. restrictions of the license

-5.1 The Merchant hereby agrees and undertakes:
+5.1 The Partner hereby agrees and undertakes:

 5.1.1 That it has all rights and permission to any content that it provides to Slerp or that is uploaded on to the Platform and agrees to indemnify and hold Slerp harmless from any claim or demand made by any third party in relation to such content.

-5.1.2 Not to translate, modify, lease, rent, loan, redistribute, sub-lease, sub-license or create derivative works from the Platform (including, but not limited to the Merchant creating software which has materially the same functionality as the Platform);
+5.1.2 Not to translate, modify, lease, rent, loan, redistribute, sub-lease, sub-license or create derivative works from the Platform (including, but not limited to the Partner creating software which has materially the same functionality as the Platform);

 5.1.3 Not to export, extract, re-utilise or copy any of the information or data sets, or any part thereof, retrieved from the Platform for any purposes whatsoever, except as strictly required for the use as set out at clause 4 above;